You Don't Bring Me Flowers (album)

 You Don't Bring Me Flowers is Neil Diamond's twelfth studio album.
 It was released in 1978 to capitalize on the success of the title song of the same name, a duet with Barbra Streisand, which had originally appeared as a solo recording on Diamond's previous album, I'm Glad You're Here with Me Tonight.

+Critical reception

 Cash Box said that of the single "Say Maybe" that it has a slight country and western flavor, and that "Diamond's entrancing vocal is strong."
 Record World said that "clever arrangement and full-bodied production accentuate the lovely background vocal chorus."